 Basal cell skin cancer is the most common type of skin cancer, making up about 80% of diagnoses.
 Thankfully, it has a very good outlook to be cured when detected and treated early.
-With that said, it’s important to know the basal cell skin cancer symptoms to look for.
-Learn more about the different ways basal cell skin cancer may present on the skin in the guide below.
+With that said, it’s important to know the symptoms of basal cell skin cancers to look for.
+Learn more about the different basal cell skin cancer symptoms that may present on the skin in the guide below.

-Basal Cell Skin Cancer Symptoms: What to Look For
+Symptoms of Basal Cell Skin Cancer: What to Look For

 - An Open Sore: If you have an open sore on your skin that never seems to heal, lasting for weeks or repeatedly healing and then returning as the same open sore, it may be basal cell skin cancer.